 Bamboo Chicken Recipe from Araku Valley

-They take the small raw chicken pieces, marinate it with ginger heavy masala.
-Stuff marinated chicken recipe inside the bamboo that is open from one side.
+They take the small raw chicken pieces and marinate them with ginger heavy masala.
+Stuff the marinated chicken recipe inside the bamboo piece that is open from one side.
 And close the open end by stuffing the Sal leaves, called Adda leaves locally.
-This bamboo is now put on the coal fire and turned a few times so that the heat spreads out evenly.
+This piece is now put on the coal fire.
+And turned around a few times so that the heat spreads out evenly.
 Note that no oil or water is used in this cooking.
 It is only the heat passing through the burning bamboo that cooks the food inside.
-Once the bamboo is burnt black, it is an indication that chicken is done.
-Open the bamboo, remove the Sal leaves and the chicken is ready to be savored.
-Traditionally, Bamboo chicken is served again on a Sal leaf.

-This is a trademark Chicken delicacy of the tribal communities of Araku valley.
-Only they are allowed to cook using the Bamboo.
-It is not served in restaurants, though they will arrange to bring it for you from the local sellers.
+This is a trademark delicacy of the tribal communities of the valley.
+Only they are allowed to cook using bamboo.
+It is not served in restaurants.
+Though the local restaurants will arrange to bring it for you from the tribal sellers.
 You will find small roadside stalls made of bamboo, managed mostly by women.
-With green bamboos standing, masalas or spices scattered and a small coal chulha or stove at the back.
-I was told that during peak season people have to wait for hours before they can get the dish.
+With green bamboo standing, masalas or spices scattered, and a small coal Chulha or stove at the back.
+I was told that during peak season people have to wait for hours before they can get this dish.
 Such is the popularity that it enjoys.
-I could not figure out if the Government has put a restriction on others making the dish, but if they have, it is definitely a good move.
-It is helping a lot of local population to reap the benefits of the tourism economy.
+I could not figure out if the Government has put a restriction on others making the dish.
+But if they have, it is definitely a good move.
+It is helping a lot of the local population to reap the benefits of the tourism economy.

-You will find the beautiful landscape of the Araku Valley Coffee plantations along the roads leading to the town, a pleasant drive through nature.
+You will find the beautiful landscape of the Coffee plantations along the roads leading to the town.
+It is a pleasant drive through the beauty of nature.

-Recommend you to read following Places to visit in Araku Valley.
+Recommend you to read the following Places to visit in Araku Valley.